Dosage Form: tablet, film coated

 Other adverse reactions (greater than or equal to 2%, but less than 5%) reported in the Bicalutamide-LHRH analog treatment group are listed below by body system and are in order of decreasing frequency within each body system regardless of causality.

-The following adverse reactions have been identified during postapproval use of Bicalutamide.
+The following adverse reactions have been identified during postapproval use of Bicalutamide tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 In vitro protein-binding studies have shown that Bicalutamide can displace coumarin anticoagulants from binding sites.
-Prothrombin times should be closely monitored in patients already receiving coumarin anticoagulants who are started on Bicalutamide and adjustment of the anticoagulant dose may be necessary.
+PT/INR should be closely monitored in patients concomitantly receiving coumarin anticoagulants and Bicalutamide.
+Adjustment of the anticoagulant dose may be necessary [see Warnings and Precautions ( 5.2) and Adverse Reactions ( 6.2)] .

 USE IN SPECIFIC POPULATIONS